Published On: February 27, 2025

 - Industrial: This will have a high-voltage system of heavy machinery and special apparatuses for factories, warehouses, and other industrial sites.

-Another way of estimating the task is by breaking it up into subtasks.
-Such sub-tasks comprise of:
+Another way of estimating work is by breaking the whole task into subtasks.
+Such subtasks are

 - Wiring and Cabling